Henry A. Wallace: Election of 1940

-As Roosevelt refused to commit to either retiring or seeking reelection during his second term, supporters of Wallace and other leading Democrats such as Vice President John Nance Garner and Postmaster General James Farley laid the groundwork for a presidential campaign in the 1940 election.
-After the outbreak of World War II in Europe in September 1939, Wallace publicly endorsed a third term for Roosevelt.
-Though Roosevelt never declared his candidacy, the 1940 Democratic National Convention nominated him for president.
-Shortly after being nominated, Roosevelt told party leaders that he insisted on Wallace for vice president.
-A recent convert to the Democratic Party, Wallace was not popular among its leaders and had never been tested in an election.
-But he had a strong base of support among farmers, had been a loyal lieutenant to Roosevelt in domestic and foreign policy, and was in good health.
-Roosevelt convinced James F. Byrnes, Paul V. McNutt, and other contenders for the vice-presidential nomination to support Wallace, but conservative Democrats rallied around the candidacy of Speaker of the House William B. Bankhead.
-Eventually, Wallace won the nomination by a wide margin.
+As Roosevelt refused to commit to either retiring or seeking reelection during his second term, supporters of Wallace and other leading Democrats such as Vice President John Nance Garner and Postmaster General James Farley laid the groundwork for their presidential campaigns in the 1940 election.
+After the outbreak of World War II in Europe in September 1939, Wallace publicly endorsed Roosevelt for an unprecedented third term.
+Though Roosevelt never announced his candidacy, the 1940 Democratic National Convention nominated him for president.
+Shortly after being nominated, Roosevelt told Democratic party leaders that he would not run without Wallace as his running mate.
+Roosevelt chose Wallace because of his loyalty to the Roosevelt administration, his handling of aid to the United Kingdom, and because he hoped that Wallace would appeal to agricultural voters.
+A recent convert to the Democratic Party, Wallace was not popular among the big-city bosses and southern segregationists, and had never been tested in an election.
+Delegates to the 1940 Democratic convention "turned ugly on Wallace", recalled Labor Secretary Frances Perkins, one of Wallace's strongest supporters, who had previously urged Wallace to run for president if Roosevelt did not.
+Roosevelt's response was to send his wife Eleanor to Chicago to convince the delegates to accept Wallace as his running mate.
+The result was her most famous speech, captured in the title of Doris Kearns Goodwin's seminal book on the Roosevelt presidency, No Ordinary Time.
+With world war looming, she warned that "this is no ordinary time", and of Wallace's nomination, she warned that "you cannot treat this as you would an ordinary nomination in an ordinary time".
+The speech had "a magical calming effect" and has been credited for Wallace's winning the nomination by a wide margin.